shercostiniano/shercostiniano/README.md

 ### Hi there 👋 My name is Sherwyne Costiniano.
 Graduated Data Science course at University of Makati, studying topics related in Natural Language Processing, Speech Recognition, and Virtual Reality localized in Filipino language.
 This thesis is a part of requirement to finish my Bachelor's Degree in Computational and Data Sciences

-* 1️⃣ Thesis 1: Check out pre-trained models in [Github](https://github.com/shercostiniano/filipino-stoytelling-ner) and [HuggingFace🤗](https://huggingface.co/scostiniano)
+* 1️⃣ Thesis: Check out pre-trained models in [Github](https://github.com/shercostiniano/filipino-stoytelling-ner) and [HuggingFace🤗](https://huggingface.co/scostiniano)
-* 2️⃣ Thesis 2: Application Development for Thesis 1 [IstoryAI](https://istory.ai/) and [Chrome Extension](https://chrome.google.com/webstore/detail/istoryai/fbhelfmlplfklhflaghmpgejkkifjjll)
 * 🤖 My main programming language is Python🐍 utilized for data science tasks, automation tools, and bots
 * ⚙️ I develop automation bots and analytics tools for Web3.
 Feel free to check it in my [Discord server](https://discord.gg/Ar7qCq3c8J)
 * 🌱 I’m currently learning NLP, Virtual Reality, Solidity